zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 He says, “We just need a few simple hand tools.”
 A “hand tool” is something that is not electric.
 It's a tool that you just use your  own physical force, with your own bodily force, or power.
 A hammer, for example, is a  hand tool.
 It’s used to hit things that you need to put into, say, a piece of w ood, like a nail.

 Chuck says, “We just need a few simple hand tools: a hammer, a wrench, a chisel, some pliers – and maybe an extra screwdrive r or two.
 “Hammer,” we just mentioned, is a tool usually that has a wooden hand le that is you grab it by, a long piece of wood, and at the end of the wood, the re is a heavy metal part that is used to hit (usually) nails.
-“Nails” are small p ieces of metal that you use to attach something or to put something into a piece o f wood.
+“Nails” are small p ieces of metal that you use to attach something or to put something into a piece of wood.
 That's a hammer.

 A “wrench” (wrench) is a tool made of metal.
 The ha ndle, the part that you grab onto with your hand, is long and narrow.
 On the top  of the tool, there is what looks like the letter “U” turned on its side, and y ou are able to make the “U” smaller or larger in order to fit over, say, a pipe  – a long round metal tube – that you want to turn.
 That's a wrench.